-Residents can bring their food scraps and non-recyclable paper to two City sponsored organics drop-off sites.
-These sites are offered at NO ADDITIONAL COST to Bloomington residents!
+Residents can bring their food scraps and non-recyclable paper to organics drop-off sites located in Bloomington.
+These sites are offered at NO ADDITIONAL COST to residents!

 About 30% of our garbage is comprised of organic material.
 Removing this material from the waste-stream can save energy and reduce Greenhouse Gases.
 Organic materials collected at the drop-off sites will be taken to an industrial organics site and turned into nutrient-rich compost.

 When compost is added to soil, it reduces the need for fertilizers and pesticides and increases water retention which allows for more efficient use of water.
 The compost will be used primarily by commercial landscapers, in road construction projects and in gardens.

 - Valley View Park - 201 E 90th St (in parking lot in-between pool and ballfields)

 - West Bush Lake Park - 95th St and W Bush Lake Rd (Near "Shelter 1" in parking lot next to maintenance storage building)

 - Hennepin County also hosts an organics drop-off site at the South Hennepin Recycling and Problem Waste Drop-off Center at 1400 W 96th St. Hours are posted on the Hennepin County website.

 Organics from small businesses are NOT accepted at the city locations.
 Organics are accepted from small businesses ONLY at the Hennepin County drop-off site are limited to no more than five (5) bags per day.